-☑ QUARTERLY REPORT PURSUANT TO SECTION ON 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the ne quarterly period ended September 30 ), 2021 OR ☐ TRANSITION REPORT PURSUANT TO SECTION ON 13 OR 15(d) OF THE SECURITIES S EXCHANGE ACT OF 1934 For the transition period from to ) Commission File Number 001-38191 (Exa MUSTANG BIO, INC. ct name of registrant as specified in its ch arter) Delaware (State or other jurisdiction of incorporation or org anization) 47-3828760 (I.R.S.
-Employer Identification No.) (Addres: 377 Plantation Street Worcester, MA 01605 s including zip code of principal executive e offices) (Regi (781) 652-4500 strant's telephone number, including area code) Securiti es registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, par value \$0.0001 per share MBIO NASDAQ Global Market the past 90 days.
-Yes ⊠ No □ e registrant was required to file such repor a 13 or 15(d) of the Securities Exchange Act of 1934 during rts), and (2) has been subject to such filing requirements for the File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the prec Yes ⊠ No □ Indicate by check mark whether the registrant is a large acc growth company.
-See the definitions of "large accelerat Rule 12b-2 of the Exchange Act: Large accelerated filer □ Non-accelerated filer ⊠ Accelerated filer □ Smaller reporting company ⊠ Emerging growth company ⊠ If an emerging growth company, indicate by check mark if revised financial accounting standards provided pursuant to tended transition period for complying with any new or Indicate by check mark whether registrant is a shell compar ny (as defined in Rule 12b-2 of the Exchar nge Act).
-Yes 🗆 No 🗵 Class of Common Stock utstanding Shares as of November 10, 2021 Class A Common Stock, \$0.0001 par value Common Stock, \$0.0001 par value ie 845,385 92,582,428
+☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the quarterly period ended March 31, 2022

+OR

+□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+Delaware (State or other jurisdiction of incorporation or organization)

+For the transition period from to

+Commission File Number 001-38191

+MUSTANG BIO, INC.

+(Exact name of registrant as specified in its charter)

+(I.R.S.
+Employer Identification No.)

+377 Plantation Street Worcester, MA 01605

+(Address including zip code of principal executive offices)

+(Registrant's telephone number, including area code)

+Securities registered pursuant to Section 12(b) of the Act:

+Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, par value \$0.0001 per share MBIO NASDAQ Global Market

+Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes \square No \square

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (\$232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes \square No \square

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act:

+Large accelerated filer Accelerated filer

+Non-accelerated filer Smaller reporting company \boxtimes

+Emerging growth company ×

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

+Indicate by check mark whether registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes 🗆 No 🗷

+Class of Common Stock Outstanding Shares as of May 10, 2022 Class A Common Stock, \$0.0001 par value 845,385 Common Stock, \$0.0001 par value 102,201,459